 - flood protection

 - water supply for drinking

-Taking too much water out of a river or lake causes stress to fish and other organisms that rely on this water.
-The Environmental Flows Program works at understanding what is 'too much' and interacts with others to protect these flows.
+- Taking too much water out of a river or lake, or altering the flow or water level too much, causes stress to fish and other organisms.
+The Environmental Flows Program works at understanding what is 'too much' and collaborates with others to protect these flows.